livecycle/preevy/tunnel-server/deployment/k8s/README.md

 ### 7. Use your Tunnel Server instance with the Preevy CLI

-The `up` and `urls` commands accept a `-t` flag which can be used to set the Tunnel Server URL.
+The `up` and `urls` commands accept a `-t` flag which can be used to set the Tunnel Server SSH URL.
 Specify `ssh+tls://yourdomain.example` to use your instance.

 ### 8. Cleanup: Delete the deployed objects